expo/snack/packages/snack-babel-standalone/README.md

 This package has a few commands, mainly to build, analyze and build for publishing.

-- `yarn build` → Builds an unoptimized development build.
+- `yarn dev` → Builds an unoptimized development build.
+- `yarn build` → Builds an optimized production build.
 - `yarn analyze` → Builds an optimized production build, and opens the Webpack bundle analyzer.
-- `yarn compile` → Builds an optimized production build.

 > When adding new packages, or upgrading old ones, make sure no Node dependencies are added with `yarn analyze`.
 Also make sure only the minimum required code is being bundled, create patches if necessary.